 Is the master of education in human development counseling accredited?
 The on-campus master of education in human development counseling program with curriculum tracks in Clinical Mental Health Counseling and School Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-The master of education (M.Ed.) in human development counseling with a specialization in school counseling from Vanderbilt University's Peabody College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The master of education (M.Ed.) in human development counseling with a specialization in school counseling from Vanderbilt University Peabody College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-These nine credits provide students with an on-site experience in counseling.
+These 9 credits provide students with an on-site experience in counseling.
 Students will gain advanced training in counseling and guidance techniques within a school setting while analyzing and applying appropriate counseling and guidance techniques relative to sound theory and school counseling practices.

 Do applicants need an undergraduate degree in counseling, psychology, or education to be eligible for the M.Ed. program?
 Applicants can have an undergraduate degree in any field to be eligible for the M.Ed. program.

 Do applicants need to submit standardized test scores?
 Scores from the Miller Analogies Test (MAT) are required for the master’s in human development counseling with a specialization in school counseling.
 The MAT must have been taken within the last five years, and applicants must have an official score report sent directly from the testing agency.
 Our MAT institutional code is 2332.

 GRE scores may be submitted in lieu of the MAT.
 The GRE must have been taken within the last five years, and you must have an official score report sent directly from the testing agency.
 Our GRE institutional code is 1871, and there is no department code.

 If an applicant is neither a US citizen nor a permanent resident, can he or she still apply?
 Applicants must be U.S. citizens, or permanent residents, who reside in the United States.